kanchan191184/MarsRoverChallenge/README.md

 # MarsRoverChallenge

+To run this code, click on open in colab and run each block.

 Mars Rover Challenge in Python
 The code defines a class called Rover.
 Each instance of the Rover class represents a rover on Mars.
 The rover has attributes x and y to store its current position, and direction to store its facing direction.
 The Rover class has several methods: